numerica-ideas/community/reactjs/react-hook/README.md

 }
 ```

-In this example, handleClick is a function that is created each time it renders, which can cause performance issues if the component is rendered frequently.
-On the other hand, memoizedHandleClick is remembered between renders using useCallback, which optimizes performance.
-Note that useCallback takes a dependency array as an argument, which specifies the values that the stored function depends on.
-In this example, the function depends on the value of count, so we pass it as a dependency.
+In this example, `handleClick` is a function that is created each time it renders, which can cause performance issues if the component is rendered frequently.
+On the other hand, `memoizedHandleClick` is remembered between renders using `useCallback`, which optimizes performance.
+Note that `useCallback` takes a dependency array as an argument, which specifies the values that the stored function depends on.
+In this example, the function depends on the value of `count`, so we pass it as a dependency.

 ## Testing React Hooks